godotengine/godot-docs/tutorials/physics/physics_introduction.rst

 Physics introduction
 ====================

-In game development you often need to know when two objects in the game intersect or come into contact.
+In game development, you often need to know when two objects in the game intersect or come into contact.
 This is known as **collision detection**.
 When a collision is detected, you typically want something to happen.
 This is known as **collision response**.